Everything You Should Know About a GoDaddy Domain Appraisal

 Godaddy Domain Appraisal Alternatives

-If Godaddy isn’t right for you, there are still several options you can choose from.
+If the Godaddy appraisal tool isn’t right for you, there are still several appraisal tools you can choose from.
 Below are a few free alternatives for you to try.

 You can get a free domain name appraisal in seconds.
 All you need to do is head to FreeValuator.com.
 On the home screen is a spot where you can input a domain name.
 Once you do, you’ll get an estimated dollar amount down to the penny.

 Want more opinions?
-FreeValuator also offers a professional appraisal and crowd appraisal, so you can see what the market thinks.
+FreeValuator also offers a professional appraisal and crowd domain name appraisals, so you can see what the market thinks.
 Both are added fees but can provide more clarity.

-Estibot claims to evaluate more than two million domains every day.
+Estibot claims to evaluate more than two million domains every day with their free domain valuation tool.
 They analyze millions more automatically to stay up-to-date with the latest trends and keep pricing relevant.

 Not only will they give you a free evaluation, but Estibot will also help you manage your portfolio.
 With a built-in lead generator and advertising tools, you have all the resources you need to get the best price at your sale.